Cyberwatch/Pentest-Collaboration-Framework/README.md

 https://gitlab.com/invuls/pentest-projects/pcf/-/issues
 * If you use it at work, you can ask @drakylar (Telegram) to add your work icon + link at "Companies" topic at README.md
 * You can create more template examples for PCF and send them to me (@drakylar Telegram), so I will add them to template examples folder at main repository
+* We have not too much Youtube tutorials, so, you can create one :)
 * Also you can create more nmap scripts plugins and also send them to @drakylar.
 More info here: https://gitlab.com/invuls/pentest-projects/pcf/-/issues/34 https://gitlab.com/invuls/pentest-projects/pcf/-/blob/master/routes/ui/tools_addons/nmap_scripts/nmap_example.py